Certora/gambit/README.md

 - `cargo gambit-cfg benchmarks/config-jsons/test1.json`  - this is how you run the tool if you want to use Gambit's configuration file option that lets you control how the mutants are generated.
 - For projects that have complex dependencies and imports, you will likely need to:
    * pass the `--base-path` argument for `solc` like so: `cargo gambit path/to/file.sol --solc-basepath base/path/dir/.`
-   * or remappings like so: `cargo gambit path/to/file.sol --solc-remapping @openzepplin=... --solc-remapping ...`
+   * or remappings like so: `cargo gambit path/to/file.sol --solc-remapping @openzepplin=... --solc-remapping ...`,
+   * or the `--allow-paths` argument like so: `cargo gambit path/to/file.sol --solc-allowpaths @openzepplin=... --solc-allowpaths ...`

 If you are using a config file, you can also pass these argument there as a field, e.g.,
 ```